InCool Comfort - 3rd Installment

 Nolo books are plain-English law books.
-The books I bought will guide you through the provisional patent process but they also make you think about your product or idea in the right terms.
-The Patent Pending in 24 Hours book gives you ‘The Seven Hurdles’ and if your idea doesn’t clear all the hurdles you might not want to spend the time or money going the patent route.
+The books I bought will guide you through the provisional patent application process, but they also make you think about your product or idea in the right terms.
+The Patent Pending in 24 Hours book gives you ‘The Seven Hurdles’ and if your idea doesn’t clear all the hurdles, you might not want to spend the time or money going the patent route.

-I think it is important at this point to remind any budding entrepreneurs reading this blog, that you need to be realistic about what to expect from everyone along the path to bring your idea to life.
-Remember everyone involved in this process is making a living and, in my experience, even when someone seems truly interested in your idea or product, they have their own agenda.
+At this point I think it is important to remind any budding entrepreneurs reading this blog, that you need to be realistic about what to expect from everyone along the path to bring your idea to life.
+Remember everyone involved in this process is making a living and, in my experience, even when someone seems genuinely interested in your idea or product, they have their own agenda.
 They are trying to figure out how they can make money, not how you can make money.
-They aren’t bad people but their intentions are not necessarily yours.
+They aren’t bad people, but their intentions are not necessarily yours.

-For example, things didn’t turn out as I had thought they would as far as my attorney’s product development company goes.
-But he got me my utility patent the first time through the examination process and I am told that doesn’t happen often.
-I just heard that my CIP utility patent, Continuation In Part, on my second product will issue after a small revision to one of the claims.
+Things didn’t turn out as I had thought they would as far as my attorney’s product development company goes.
+He did get me to an issued utility patent the first time through the examination process, and I am told that doesn’t happen often.

 At each step in this process, please continue to do your own extensive product research to reassure yourself that you have something you believe is original and patentable.
 If you are still sure of your product, then it would be time to seek out your local inventor’s association or find one online if your town doesn’t have one.
 There, you will find people that have already been through the process and are willing to talk with you about it.
 Chances are you could talk with a patent attorney there too.